galenseilis/old_blog/_posts/2023-02-26-what-are-ranks.md

 mermaid: true
 ---

 This post looks at the notion of ranking data or variables.
 Broadly, ranks are numbers used to describe something about the order-like properties on the elements of a set.
-I have quite often refered to "the" rank transform, but it actually it isn't a uniquely specified thing.
-For example, [`scipy.stats.rankdata`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.rankdata.html) implements multiple ranking methods depending on tied elements:
+A lot of folks (including myself) have often referred to "the" rank transform, but it actually it isn't a uniquely specified thing.
+For example, [`scipy.stats.rankdata`](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.rankdata.html) implements multiple ranking methods depending on how tied elements are to be handled:

 > method : {‘average’, ‘min’, ‘max’, ‘dense’, ‘ordinal’}, optional
 >